tek79/node-red-contrib-i2clcd-alt/README.md

 ****Update, there is now a V2 of this module for Node versions > 14.x****

 Go [here](https://github.com/tek79/node-red-contrib-i2clcd-alt/tree/v2) for the new version.
+Although this version was developed for the latest version of Node, it should be compatible with all currently supported Node versions.

 ****Intro and Usage****